Lunch: Western

 A lunch menu at a restaurant in Riga, Latvia.

 Lunch in Denmark, referred to as frokost, is a light meal.
 It often includes rye bread with different toppings such as liver pâté, herring, and cheese.
 Smørrebrød is a Danish lunch delicacy that is typically used for business meetings or special events.

 Lunch in Finland usually includes a small salad as a starter.

 Many restaurants serve lunch from a buffet rather than fixed portions.

 In Finland, lunch is a full hot meal, (Note: "In Norway and Denmark the common lunch is based on sandwiches, whereas in Finland and Sweden the hot lunch is the norm.") served as one course, sometimes with small salads and desserts.
 Dishes are diverse, ranging from meat or fish courses to soups that are heavy enough to constitute a meal.

 In France, the midday meal is taken between noon and 2:00 p.m.

-In Italy, lunch is taken around 12:30 in the north and at 2:00 p.m. in the center south; it is a full meal, but is lighter than supper.
+In Italy, lunch is taken around 30 minutes past noon in the north and at 2:00 p.m. in the center south; it is a full meal, but is lighter than supper.

 In Germany, lunch was traditionally the main meal of the day.
 (Note: "Traditionally, lunch would be the main meal of the day.
 In the domestic arena, modern working practices have changed this considerably, although many restaurants still tout lunchtime dishes or a fixed lunch menu Gedeck or Tagesmenü.")
 It is traditionally a substantial hot meal, sometimes with additional courses like soup and dessert.
 It is usually a savoury dish consisting of protein (e.g., meat), starchy foods (e.g., potatoes), and vegetables or salad.
 Casseroles and stews are popular as well.
 There are a few sweet dishes like Germknödel or rice pudding that can also serve as a main course.
 Lunch is called Mittagessenliterally, "midday's food".

 In the Netherlands, Belgium, and Norway, it is common to eat sandwiches for lunch: slices of bread that people usually carry to work or school and eat in the canteen.
 The slices of bread are normally filled with sweet or savoury foodstuffs such as chocolate sprinkles (hagelslag), apple syrup, peanut butter, slices of meat, cheese or kroket.
 The meal typically includes coffee, milk or juice, and sometimes yogurt, fruit or soup.
 It is eaten around noon, during a lunch break.